omgnetwork/elixir-omg/docs/dex_design.md

 ## Restricted Custody

-OmiseGO proposes a solution whereby user funds are secured by the child chain consensus mechanism.
+OMG Network proposes a solution whereby user funds are secured by the child chain consensus mechanism.
 The exchange of value occurs in a secure manner, which vastly reduces the risk exposure for both a venue *and* for the user.

 We can provide this custodial safety using a model which utilizes the safety of the child chain consensus mechanism.